it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 #### Data Sensitivity

-For this consideration, we review the data that the system processes and how critical the data is to make available (availability), keep confidential (confidentiality), or keep authoritative (integrity).
+For this consideration, we review the data that the system processes and how critical the data is to availability, confidentiality, and integrity.
 The following sections review some of the most critical election data elements, identify the typical lifecycle for that data, and discuss the points where its value is the highest.

 ##### Jurisdictional